anga/extend_at/README.markdown

           :default => 1,
           :validate => lambda {
             |age|
-            errors.add :config_age, "Are you Matusalen?" if age > 150
+            errors.add :extra_age, "Are you Matusalen?" if age > 150
-            errors.add :config_age, "Are you a fetus?" if age <= 0
+            errors.add :extra_age, "Are you a fetus?" if age <= 0
           }
         }, :profile_description => {
           :type => lambda {